Captain Action Toy

 Ideal developed a plan to market a basic figure and then sell fully loaded outfits and accessories individually.
 This plan worked, with the basic action figure toy of Captain Action selling tremendously well, with the various character outfits following.

 The initial outfit line included nine costumes, Superman, Batman, Aquaman, Captain America, Flash Gordon, The Phantom, Steve Canyon, The Lone Ranger and Sgt.
 Fury.
+A sample of some of these costumes and their accessories can be seen below.

 The Captain Action line was officially discontinued in 1969.